MA, University of Hawaiʻi at Mānoa (Religion, 2017)

 Office Hours: By appointment

 Amanda Candēns is a specialist in the study of female deities with a focus on cross-cultural analysis within polytheistic traditions.
 In addition to her MA in Religion, she also holds a graduate certificate from UH Mānoa’s College of Education in Online Learning and Teaching through the College’s Learning Design and Technology program.
-Online courses taught by Amanda include REL 149 Introduction to the World’s Goddesses and REL 150 Introduction the World’s Major Religions.
+Online courses taught by Amanda include REL 149 Introduction to the World’s Goddesses, REL 150 Introduction to the World’s Major Religions, and REL 211 Understanding Ancient Religions.

 PhD, University of Hawaiʻi at Mānoa (Philosophy, 2014)